wp-plugins/wp-rss-multi-importer/readme.txt

 == Changelog ==

+= Version 2.67.1 (2013-10-19) =
+* NEW: Facebook post images now automatically chosen for larger size.
+* NEW: Eliminates continue reading, read more, etc, that shows up in the text on some feeds.

 = Version 2.67.0 (2013-9-18) =
-* Fixed: Fixed problem with a template that causing some users to have the feeds disappear.
+* Fixed: Fixed problem with a template that caused some users to have the feeds disappear.

 = Version 2.66.9 (2013-9-17) =
 * NEW: Option to Load More instead of pagination.